The Scripps Research Institute

 Ronald M. Levy is Laura H. Carnell Professor and Director of the Center for Biophysics and Computational Biology at Temple University, Philadelphia, PA.
 Before moving to Temple in 2014, he was Board of Governors Professor of Chemistry at Rutgers University.
 Levy is one of the founding members of the group of scientists who developed molecular dynamics simulations of proteins into the powerful technique used in biophysics and structural biology that it is today.
 Using computational statistical mechanics as a framework, he has been a leader in studying solvation effects in chemistry and biophysics, and in developing free energy methods and effective potentials for simulating protein-ligand binding.
 His group developed the Impact commercial software package used for many years by Schrodinger Inc. as an integral part of their docking suite, and the academic Impact package which performs protein-ligand binding free energy simulations using the BEDAM technology.

-Dr. Nanjie Deng is a Senior Scientist in Ron Levy's laboratory at Temple University.
-The main focus of his research is to use computer simulation and statistical mechanics to provide atomistic insights on protein-small molecule interaction and protein-protein association to inform structure based drug design, and to understand the molecular basis of drug resistance mutations in HIV targets.
+Dr. Nanjie Deng is an Assistant Professor at Pace University.
+The main focus of his research is to use computer simulation and statistical mechanics to provide atomistic insights on protein-small molecule interaction and protein-protein association to inform structure based drug design and to understand the molecular basis of drug resistance mutations in HIV targets.

 Associate Research Professor